furs-aka-beast/mipt_inf/README.md

 # mipt_inf
-It repository for my informatics labs
+It is repository for my informatics labs